mykeln/teslaprep/model_3_highland_checklist.md

 ## SECTION E - Charging ability ##
 - [ ] Check the charge port door for proper operation and alignment (manual tap, through screen/app, and button on charger)
 - [ ] Check charge port indicator light
-- [ ] Ensure the vehicle will accept a
+- [ ] Ensure the vehicle will accept a charge at the Supercharger at the delivery center if avaliable

  charge at the Supercharger at the delivery center if available
 - [ ] Check for J1772 adapter